Draknek/fcsh-wrap/README.markdown

 MOTIVATION
 ==========

-Compiling Flash applications from the command line using mxmlc is slow.
+The command line Flash compiler mxmlc is slow.
 The fcsh tool (also in the Flex SDK) keeps everything in memory for much faster compile times, but you need to keep it running and the shell is rubbish.

 This script is a wrapper for fcsh to give it a better user interface and to allow you to run it from make.
 It runs as a daemon process which manages a fcsh process.

 USAGE
 =====

-1. Download the fcsh-wrap script from http://github.com/Draknek/fcsh-wrap/raw/master/fcsh-wrap
+1. Download the fcsh-wrap script from [http://github.com/Draknek/fcsh-wrap/raw/master/fcsh-wrap](http://github.com/Draknek/fcsh-wrap/raw/master/fcsh-wrap)
 2. Edit the file to point to your copy of fcsh (if it's not in your $PATH)
 3. Run fcsh-wrap instead of mxmlc, with all the same arguments.